Resource-efficient equivariant quantum convolutional neural networks: Equivariant sp-QCNN

 Combining Eqs.~\eqref{eq: proof1}, \eqref{eq: proof2}, \eqref{eq: proof_E}, and \eqref{eq: proof_EE}, we obtain

 implying that there are no barren plateaus in sp-QCNNs.

-While we only focus on the non-equivariant case, we expect that equivariant sp-QCNNs do not suffer from barren plateaus as well.
-This is due to the fact that the symmetry constraint reduces the circuit expressivity, increasing the variance of the cost function in general~\cite{Larocca2022-so, Ragone2023-lg, Fontana2023-cf}.
+While we have focused on the non-equivariant case, we expect that equivariant sp-QCNNs also do not suffer from barren plateaus.
+This is due to the fact that the symmetry constraint reduces the circuit expressivity, increasing the variance of the cost function in general~\cite{Larocca2022-so, Ragone2024-hl, Fontana2024-ky}.
 We also remark on the necessity of $R(\bma,\bmb)$.
 Although we have assumed $R(\bma,\bmb)$ for the proof, it will not be necessary for the absence of barren plateaus in most cases because the situation where the final single qubit rotations determine the existence of barren plateaus is rather peculiar.
 Even if barren plateaus depend on the final single qubit rotations, this does not matter in practice because we can easily avoid barren plateaus only by adding single qubit rotations at the end of the circuit.
+In Appendix~\ref{ap: variance}, we confirm these considerations by numerically demonstrating the absence of barren plateaus in an equivariant sp-QCNN without $R(\bma,\bmb)$.